MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deployment/deployment.md

 ### <a name=hypv></a>Enable Hyper-V Role

+If Hyper-V Containers will be deployed, the Hyper-V role needs to be enabled on the container host.
+If the container host is a virtual machine, ensure that nested virtualization has been enabled.
 The Hyper-V role can be installed on Windows Server 2016 or Windows Server 2016 Core using the following PowerShell command.
 For Nano Server Configuration, see [Prepare Nano Server](#nano).

 ```powershell
 PS C:\> Install-WindowsFeature hyper-v
 ```

-### Configure Networking
+### <a name=vswitch></a>Create Virtual Switch

-<a name=vswitch></a>Each container needs to be attached to a virtual switch in order to communicate over a network.
+Each container needs to be attached to a virtual switch in order to communicate over a network.
 A virtual switch is created with the `New-VMSwitch` command.
 Containers support a virtual switch with type `External` or `NAT`.

 This example creates a virtual switch with the name “Virtual Switch”, a type of NAT, and Nat Subnet of 172.16.0.0/12.